Qiqi-MoTP/MoTP/README.md

 + The function `Preprocess()` is  preprocessing a list of omics data frames or matrices.
 Including impute missing values and [0,1] scaled (maximum=1, minimum=0).
 This step is not necessary, you can choose to process the data yourself, as long as the data has no missing values and the range is scaled to [0,1].
 + The function `MoTP()` is used to predicts tumor purity from either single-omics or multi-omics data using pre-trained models.
   + "data_list" is a collection of omics data frames or matrices.
-Specifically, each  element in the list represents a different omics dataset, where each row corresponds to a gene and each column corresponds to a tumor sample.
-It is important that the sample names remain consistent across all omics  datasets provided.
+Specifically, each  element in the list represents a different omics dataset, It is essential to ensure that row names are features and col names are samples.
+The sample names must remain consistent across all the omics datasets provided.
 The list must contain at least one omics dataset.
   + "omics_list" is a character vector indicating the type of each omics data in data_list.
-Default is c("mRNA-seq", "miRNA-seq", "lncRNA-seq", "DNA-methylation").
+Default is c("mRNA", "miRNA", "lncRNA", "DNA-methylation").

 &nbsp;
 &nbsp;